dragonflydb/documentation/docs/managing-dragonfly/acl.md

 ## Commands

-Dividing the commands into groups offers a great flexibility of quickly granting/revoking permissions but it's somehow limited because it these groups are not user defined.
+Dividing the commands into groups offers a great flexibility of quickly granting/revoking permissions but it's somehow limited because these groups are not user defined.
 Therefore, for finer control, the user can specify a list of commands that is explicitly allowed to execute.
 For example:

 ```
-ACL SETUSER John +@STRING -SET
+ACL SETUSER John +GET +SET +@FAST
 ```

-This allows the user `John` to execute all but the `SET` commands specified in the group `STRING`
+This allows the user `John` to execute only the `SET` && `GET` commands and all of the commands associated with the group `FAST`.
+Any attempt of user `John` to issue a command other than the above, will be rejected by the system.

 Note that the syntax is similar to the ACL groups, but without the prefix `@`.